Melanoma skin cancer in Perth

 Patients usually experience only mild discomfort after the operation.

 Follow up with Dr Colbert will be arranged to ensure the wound is healing without problems, to discuss any results, and to remove any stitches.

 Regular follow up is essential to assess for any recurrence or spread of the melanoma, and also to diagnose any other new melanoma lesions.

 Scarring after melanoma surgery is a common question asked by patients in Perth.

 While there will be a scar from where the melanoma was removed, as a plastic surgeon Dr Colbert will always aim to minimise scarring by using precise surgical techniques and by placing scars where they will be hidden.

 Surgical scars usually take several months to settle down – they are often initially lumpy, bumpy, red, then after several months settle to become flat, thin, pale.

-Skin cancer surgery is associated with the following risks:
+Melanoma skin cancer surgery in Perth is associated with the following risks: